rust-embedded-community/embedded-nal/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.53.0 and up.
-It *might* compile with older versions but that may change in any new patch release.
+This crate is guaranteed to compile on stable Rust 1.60.0 and up.
+It _might_ compile with older versions but that may change in any new patch release.

 ## License